johnnovak/gridmonger-site/source/themes.rst

   to open all its child sections as well.
 - Hold :kbd:`Shift` for finer adjustments when changing value sliders by click-dragging, and :kbd:`Shift+Alt` for super-fine adjustments.
-- Right-click before releasing the left mouse button to cancel any value slider adjustment.
+- When adjusting a value slider by click-dragging, you can right-click before releasing the left mouse button to cancel the change.
-- To copy a colour, hover over the source colour widget, press :kbd:`Ctrl+C`, then hover over the desination and press :kbd:`Ctrl+V`.
+- To copy a colour, hover over the source colour widget, press :kbd:`Ctrl+C`, then hover over the destination and press :kbd:`Ctrl+V`.
 - To use a background image, first copy the image to the ``User Themes/Images`` folder, then enter the filename (without the path part) in the **Window / Background Image** text field, and press the **Reload** button.